eugf/raspberry_pi_setup_guide/README.md

 ![Rpi0W-boot](https://user-images.githubusercontent.com/12764347/90416406-68fbf580-e080-11ea-82bf-b96cfc22b95f.png)

+If you're using a hidden network, an unsecured network, an extremely long  password or want some special configurations, see [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) for more details on how to set that up

 - Eject
   - Windows users: Right click the USB/attached drive icon in the bottom right of the task bar
     - Select your microSD card
-      - It should then say "[your microSD card drive letter] can be safely removed now"
+      - It should say "[your microSD card drive letter] can be safely removed now"
-      - Press the card into the slot, it's spring-loaded so it should pop back out
   - Mac users: Drag the icon for the microSD card drive to the eject icon
+  - If it's a spring-loaded type, you can press the card deeper into the slot and it should pop back out.
+If you have the kind where the SD card sticks out then it won't have a spring and can be easily removed with your fingers

 ![Rpi0W-Etcher-flash7](https://user-images.githubusercontent.com/12764347/90342538-026ecd00-dfd7-11ea-909c-33b757df5854.png)

-For more info on the wpa_supplicant.conf file:

-  If you're using a hidden network, an unsecured network, an extremely long  password or some other extreme configuration, see [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) for more details on how to set that up

 ##### <ins>STEP 4 - Raspberry Pi</ins>